Keep in Touch with Direct Mail Postcards

 Your best source of increased sales is from your current customers.
 The people most likely to purchase your products and/or services are the ones who have paid for them before.
 They know you.
 They were happy with their last purchase and you got to bypass that whole “get to know you” step you typically go through with new prospects.

 It also costs you far less money to keep a customer than it does to go out and get a new one.
-The above are the main two reasons that using direct mail postcards to keep in touch with your customer database is a must.
+The above are the main two reasons that using postcards to keep in touch with your customer database is a must.

 Rule #1: Make sure you get all your customer’s data.